 Prior to the sale of the DRIE related assets, research and development ("R&D") expenses consisted primarily of salaries, prototype material and other costs associated with our ongoing systems and process technology development, applications and field process support efforts for our DRIE product line.
-The spending decrease of \$490 and \$1,460 for the three and six months ended September 30, 2011, compared to the same period in 2010, resulted from the exit from our core historical operations.
-As a result of the sale of the Company's DRIE related assets, and in accordance with generally accepted accounting principles, the DRIE business operation, including related R&D expenses, have been reclassified to discontinued operations.
+The spending decrease of \$102 and \$1,358 for the three and nine months ended December 31, 2011, compared to the same period in 2010, resulted from the exit from our core historical operations.
+The decrease was offset by the sales commission expense related to the sale of the NLD patents.
+As a result of the sale of the Company's DRIE related assets, and in accordance with generally accepted accounting principles, the DRIE business operation, including related and continuing R&D expenses, have all been reclassified to discontinued operations.
 At the time of the sale, all the Company's R&D expenses were related to the DRIE operations.
-Currently the Company's R&D expenses are related to the NLD product line, the assets of which are held for sale to third parties.
+Currently the Company's R&D expenses are related to the NLD product line, the assets of which are held for sale to third parties, as well as analyzing and evaluating various opportunities that we are reviewing that either support our investment in Sequel Power or represent merger or acquisition opportunities in other diversified technologies.